Manetti Shrem Museum of Art at the University of California, Davis

 Instagram / Facebook

 The Jan Shrem and Maria Manetti Shrem Museum of Art at the University of California, Davis, is a contemporary art museum for today, committed to honoring the past and shaping the future while making art accessible and approachable to all.
 It builds on UC Davis’ legacy of exceptional teaching and practice of the arts to offer engaging experiences, exhibitions and educational programs that reflect and serve the community.
-The museum shares the university’s core values of innovative research, interdisciplinary experimentation and a commitment to educational programming: It’s a hub of creative practice for thinkers, makers and innovators.
+The museum shares the university’s core values of innovative research, interdisciplinary experimentation and a commitment to educational programming.
 One-third of the museum’s 50,000-square-foot space is devoted to instruction, including a 125-seat lecture hall, classroom space and the drop-in Carol and Gerry Parker Art Studio.
-Opened in November 2016, the museum has earned LEEDv3-NC Platinum status and was recently named one of the 25 Best Museum Buildings of the Past 100 Years by ARTnews.
+Opened in November 2016, the museum has earned numerous architectural awards and honors, including being named one of the 25 Best Museum Buildings of the Past 100 Years by ARTnews.